ProficientnowTech/pn-infra/docs/platform/ci-cd/README.md

 # Complete GitOps CI/CD Pipeline Documentation

+> **Context:** These notes focus on the platform/business layers.
+The repo now routes all lower-level provisioning through the `api → config → infrastructure → provisioner → container-orchestration` pipeline summarized in the root README.
+Use this doc alongside that module map.

 ## 📖 Table of Contents

 This comprehensive documentation set covers a complete GitOps CI/CD pipeline using Tekton, Harbor, Verdaccio, Kargo, ArgoCD, and Argo Rollouts.